Cyber-Security-Tech/spreadsheet-tools-suite/habit_tracker/README.md

 ## 🧪 How to Run

 1. Clone the repo
-2. Create a Pixela account (run `main.py` to do it automatically or manually via API)
+2. Create a Pixela account and graph (or log once via CLI to generate it)
 3. Add your `.env` file
 4. Install dependencies:

 ```bash